CW (Content Warning): Rape, Abuse, Violence, and Pedophilia are all featured in Promising Young Woman and discussed here. Viewer discretion advised.

 Likewise, when Cassie asks Al Monroe about his past, he begins crying and stammers that he was just a kid, and therefore shouldn’t be held accountable.
 This behaviour is funny considering the way other characters treat female adolescence as some desirable and fetishized thing, while male adolescence is apparently pure and faultless.

 Another way the film directs our attention to a specific version of femininity and abuse is through pop music.
 The film includes a phenomenal cover of Britney Spears’ “Toxic”, albeit an instrumental orchestral version.
-Without the lyrics, the audience is left to fill in the song and to pay attention to the lyrics as they do so.
+Without the lyrics, the audience is left to fill in the song and remember the lyrics.
 There are a few ways to read this pop inclusion.
 You could focus on how these lyrics imprint two meanings onto the story.
 Brittany Spear’s song is about toxic love and being addicted to something dangerous.
 The original version of the song is fun and easy to dance to, but the film presents it as something sinister.
 This toxic love is just straightforward abuse, as well as a symbol for Cassie and her disruptive journey.
 She looks attractive, like Britney Spears’ original song suggests, but she is also deadly and will confront others about their toxic behaviour.
 That said, we could also read the song using Britney Spears’ reception and the sexism and infantilization she has been subjected to.
-Take “Oops!…I Did It Again” as she dealt with a huge level of conservative backlash following that music video.
-Even now, many people who like her music call it a ‘guilty pleasure’ as though her work is something you cannot enjoy forthright.
+Take “Oops!…I Did It Again”, as she dealt with a huge level of conservative backlash following that music video.
+Even now, many people who like her music call it a ‘guilty pleasure’, as though her work is something you cannot enjoy forthright.
 It’s noteworthy that female pop artists are generally the only ones scrutinized to this extent, and I think Promising Young Woman follows much of that scrutiny.
 Cassie is just a hyper aware version of Britney Spears, aware of how society treats her and how she can manipulate this order to survive and call out terrible behaviour.

 Brittany Spears is not the only pop reference in the film, most of the music is performed by female pop singers, and there is even a scene dedicated to Paris Hilton’s music.
 During her first date with Ryan, a guy who knew her in med school and who seems like a genuinely nice guy, he starts singing along with a Paris Hilton song.
 Cassie teases him about it because he knows all the lyrics and is totally unashamed of that joy.
 I think this is an important moment because it’s the first Cassie trusts a man in the film.
 He likes pop music, specifically female pop music, and that is a good sign for Cassie.
 She is already involved in this world of feminine performance, and so she appreciates that Ryan somewhat respects, or at least acknowledges, this world.
 You will notice that Cassie uses her normal voice with Ryan, in fact, she spits in his coffee when they first meet.
 She is in no way trying to appear passive in their relationship, which makes their dynamic quite sweet.
 Of course, everything goes wrong, and he turns out to be terrible, or rather, he turns out to be exactly what he told Cassie he was: an asshole.
 He doesn’t rape anyone or try to take advantage of someone, he just watches and lets other people do those things.